-Prerequisite for admission to the Bachelor thesis is that the student is usually in the 3rd Academic year (5th and 6th semester) and has at most one of the exams of the core program (according to § 17 paragraph 2 examination regulation) not been completed.
+Prerequisite for admission to the Bachelor thesis is that the student is usually in the 3rd Academic year (5th and 6th semester) and has at most one of the exams of the basic program not been completed.

 It is recommended to begin the Bachelor Thesis in the 5th or 6th Semester.

-A written confirmation of the examinor about supervising the Bachelor's Thesis is required.
-Please pay regard to the institute specific rules for supervising a Bachelor Thesis.
+- A written confirmation of the examinor about supervising the Bachelor's Thesis is required. - Please pay regard to the institute specific rules for supervising a Bachelor Thesis.